apivideo/api.video-nodejs-client/doc/api/VideosApi.md

     try {
         const client = new ApiVideoClient({ apiKey: "YOUR_API_TOKEN" });

-        const videoCreationPayload = ''; // video to create
+        const videoCreationPayload = {
-                videoCreationPayload.setTitle(); // The title of your new video. videoCreationPayload.setDescription(); // A brief description of your video. videoCreationPayload.setSource(); // If you add a video already on the web, this is where you enter the url for the video. videoCreationPayload.setPublic(); // Whether your video can be viewed by everyone, or requires authentication to see it.
-A setting of false will require a unique token for each view. videoCreationPayload.setPanoramic(); // Indicates if your video is a 360/immersive video. videoCreationPayload.setMp4Support(); // Enables mp4 version in addition to streamed version. videoCreationPayload.setPlayerId(); // The unique identification number for your video player. videoCreationPayload.setTags(); // A list of tags you want to use to describe your video. videoCreationPayload.setMetadata(); // A list of key value pairs that you use to provide metadata for your video.
+			title: "Maths video", // The title of your new video.
+			description: "A video about string theory.", // A brief description of your video.
+			source: "https://www.myvideo.url.com/video.mp4", // If you add a video already on the web, this is where you enter the url for the video.
+			_public: true, // Whether your video can be viewed by everyone, or requires authentication to see it.
+A setting of false will require a unique token for each view.
+			panoramic: false, // Indicates if your video is a 360/immersive video.
+			mp4Support: true, // Enables mp4 version in addition to streamed version.
+			playerId: "pl45KFKdlddgk654dspkze", // The unique identification number for your video player.
+			tags: ["maths", "string theory", "video"], // A list of tags you want to use to describe your video.
+			metadata: [{"key": "Author", "value": "John Doe"}], // A list of key value pairs that you use to provide metadata for your video.
 These pairs can be made dynamic, allowing you to segment your audience.
-You can also just use the pairs as another way to tag and categorize your videos. videoCreationPayload.setPublishedAt(); // The API uses ISO-8601 format for time, and includes 3 places for milliseconds.
+You can also just use the pairs as another way to tag and categorize your videos.
+			publishedAt: "2020-07-14T23:36:18.598Z", // The API uses ISO-8601 format for time, and includes 3 places for milliseconds.
+		};

         // Video
         const result = await client.videos.create(videoCreationPayload);